 Ms Rowling does imply this in her statements.
 But it’s unknown to what degree she simplified those statements for the benefit of her younger readers.

 Which introduces a considerable hurdle of discontinuity into the equation for the ever-continuing inconvenience of fan theorists.
-Many of us older fans sometimes tend to loose sight of the fact that Ms Rowling has to keep a grasp on the fact that she is required always to explain things in a manner which is accessible to 9-year-olds.
+Many of Ms Rowling’s older fans sometimes tend to loose sight of the fact that Ms Rowling has to keep a grasp on the reality that she is required always to explain things in a manner which is accessible to 9-year-olds.
 But since her statements, as they were stated, do not hold together with either established scientific fact, or with what she had already shown us in the books, we are forced to consider that either something has been simplified beyond the range of any hope of accuracy, or there is some as yet undiscovered (and perhaps undiscoverable) influence present in the patterns of inheritance of both physical and psychic traits in the Potterverse which determines the inheritance of Magic.
 This may possibly even be some element that is transmitted along with a subject’s parents’ physical DNA but is not actually a visible component of it.

 In the interim, however, we have to assume that the transmission of one’s Magical traits to one’s children takes place in a manner that is roughly equivalent to that of the genetic transmission of one’s physical traits, and that it operates in a manner sufficiently similar to the transmission of physical genes to be explored by the same methods.